-Tomra Systems ASA reported an increase in revenues from NOK 892 million in 2014 to NOK 1,611 million in 2015.
+Tomra Systems ASA reported a decrease in revenues from NOK 1,611 million in 2015 to NOK 1,485 million in 2016.

-Reverse Vending Machines (RVMs) are developed in Norway and mainly produced by third parties in Poland and at the wholly owned subsidiary Tomra Production AS in Norway, combined with a sourcing model that includes high focus on low cost countries such as China, Taiwan and Eastern Europe.
+Reverse vending machines (RVMs) are developed in Norway and mainly produced by third parties in Poland and at the wholly owned subsidiary Tomra Production AS in Norway, combined with a sourcing model, which includes high focus on low cost countries such as China, Taiwan and Eastern Europe.
 The machines are sold via the parent company to subsidiaries and distributors, primarily in Europe and North America.
 Activity within the parent company reflects therefore the level of sales of machines and parts to end-customers within the RVM segment.
-The number of RVMs sold in 2015 increased from 2014, mainly due to the increase in sales to Germany.
+The number of RVMs sold in 2016 decreased from 2015, mainly due to somewhat lower sales to Germany and Lithuania, partly offset by higher sales to Sweden and USA.

-Operating profit in Tomra Systems ASA was up from NOK 174 million in 2014 to NOK 418 million in 2015, a result of higher sales.
+Operating profit in Tomra Systems ASA was down from NOK 418 million in 2015 to NOK 273 million in 2016, primarily a result of lower sales.

-Net financial items was NOK 3 million, positively influenced by dividend from subsidiaries of NOK 155 million and negatively influenced by an exchange rate loss of NOK 131 million.
-The exchange loss was mainly related to loss on bank loans nominated in EUR.
+Net financial items was NOK 443 million, positively influenced by dividend from subsidiaries of NOK 325 million and exchange rate gains of NOK 129 million.
+The exchange gain was partly related to gain on bank loans nominated in EUR.
 At Group level these loans work as a hedge against investments in foreign (EUR-nominated) subsidiaries, and has consequently no profit and loss impact in the consolidated accounts.